Fábio Cortez

-Fábio Cortez Torres (born 3 April 1974) is a Brazilian football manager.
-He is the current assistant manager of Vasco da Gama.
+Fábio Cortez Torres (born 3 April 1974) is a Brazilian football coach, currently the coach of Nanjing City.

 Career

 Cortez was a futsal player before switching to coaching with Barra Futsal.
 He then coached Vasco da Gama until 2008, when he switched to football with Atlético Mineiro.

 In 2010, shortly after his return to Vasco's futsal section, Cortez accepted an offer from the Kuwait national futsal team to work as their coach; he was also in charge of Qadsia.
 He returned to Vasco in 2017, as an assistant of the under-20 football side; in 2018, he was named coach of the under-16 team.

 On 27 February 2021, Cortez was named Marcelo Cabo's assistant in the main squad.
 On 16 June, he was in charge of the side in a 0–2 Série B home loss against Avaí, after Cabo and his assistant Gabriel Cabo were sent off.

 On 11 November 2021, Cortez was named interim manager of Vasco until the end of the campaign, after Fernando Diniz was sacked.
+He returned to his former role after the appointment of Zé Ricardo as head coach for the 2022 season.

+On 14 December 2022, Cortez moved to Remo as the club's permanent assistant manager.
+He was also an interim head coach of the side during the second leg of the 2023 Campeonato Paraense Finals, as the club lost the title to Águia de Marabá.